mkaito/bernstein/README.md

 carried out by the same person, which is why the assignment defaults to yourself.
 However, you might need someone else to fix something for you.
 To formalize this, you assign them a task, and they will see it.

+Bernstein is not a public bug tracker.
+Use something else for that instead.
+It is an internal tool, intended to help plan and streamline work effort in a development team.

 ## Identifiers